dag10/DrewGraphics/README.md

 # DrewGraphics

+**Post-2018 Note:** This project was 99% made during my final year of university, so it's not an accurate reflection of myself since then.

 This repo contains a personal graphics engine and projects built using the engine.
-The purpose of this engine is to serve as a sandbox while I learn graphics techniques.
+The purpose of this engine is to serve as a sandbox for toying with graphics techniques.
 It's absolutely not intended for any sort of production use.

 It originally started as a purely OpenGL engine while I followed